mehdi6510/UserManagement/README.md

 #### `mvn clean install`

-This command prepare the project's back-end dependencies and run npm for front-end dependencies, It run the following command for preparing all Angular library and modules
+This command prepare the project's back-end dependencies and run npm for front-end dependencies, It run following command for preparing all Angular library and modules

 #### `npm install`